coatespt/cursor-twitter/SESSION_NOTES.md

 # Session Notes

 # Verification  Issues
-- The Whitney Stuff Seems to Start Around Here. gnip.csv_1329008058666_1329008358666.csv:168498929640550400,Sun Feb 12 00:57:30
+The Whitney Stuff Seems to Start Around Here. gnip.csv_1329008058666_1329008358666.csv:168498929640550400,Sun Feb 12 00:57:30

+This would be in the last days of the Twitter feed.

 # TTD

 - Make sure that the test_filters.txt file is used for dropping tokens from the counting and busy word processing pipeline.
 They should not be stripped out of the output.